Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthThe GeForce GTX 960M should theoretically be a bit faster than the GeForce GT 640 DDR3 overall. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically, the GeForce GTX 960M should be a bit faster than the GeForce GT 640 DDR3 in general. (explain)

-Texel RateThe GeForce GTX 960M should be quite a bit (about 52%) better at texture filtering than the GeForce GT 640 DDR3. (explain)
+Texel RateThe GeForce GTX 960M will be a lot (more or less 52%) better at AF than the GeForce GT 640 DDR3. (explain)

-Pixel RateThe GeForce GTX 960M will be a lot (approximately 22%) more effective at FSAA than the GeForce GT 640 DDR3, and also will be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 960M should be a lot (approximately 22%) better at full screen anti-aliasing than the GeForce GT 640 DDR3, and also capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison